h0lg/FOMOcal/README.md

 ### 🧹 Cleaning up extracted text
 Not every event detail is cleanly selectable.
-Sometimes you have no choice but to extract text that contains noise like labels or other details or structures one detail in a weird way.
+Sometimes you have no choice but to extract text that contains noise like labels or other details - or structures one detail in a weird way.
-For these occasions, a *Scrape Job* offers some options to clean it up.
+For these occasions, a *Scrape Job* offers some options to clean up the extract.
 > Note that for most *Scrape Jobs*, this is not necessary - if you don't care about the noise in the event list.
 These settings are mainly required for the 📆 *Date* job, which needs text in a very specific format - or for program pages that render different event details into the same element.